ibm-cloud-docs/pattern-vpc-security/data-security-domain.md

 ### Options:
 {: #certificate-management-options}

- - {{site.data.keyword.secrets-manager_full_notm}} - Highly recommended when {{site.data.keyword.Bluemix_notm}} is primarily used
+ - {{site.data.keyword.secrets-manager_full_notm}}: This is highly recommended when {{site.data.keyword.Bluemix_notm}} is primarily used.
- - No Certificate Management - Perhaps applicable in private environments with Dev/QA workloads and or where there is a minimal number of certificates to managed
+ - No Certificate Management: This can be applicable in private environments with Dev/QA workloads where there is a minimal number of certificates to managed.
- - Customer-Owned or 3rd Party Certificate Management Solutions.
+ - Customer-owned or 3rd Party Certificate Management Solutions.

 ### Best practices
 {: #certificate-management-best-practices}